dapo747/EW_short_snippet/README.md

 Access it from here:
 You can now access your mortgage calculator at your-drupal-site/mortgage-calculator.
 The dropdown for interest rates will be populated with the latest rates fetched from the TD Bank API.

-Thanks for your time considering my CV

-Best,
-Dimitar